cadjai/mirror-openshift-container-platform-operators/README.md

    - Update the `imageset_config_files` variable in the `content-mirror.yml` variable file to reflect the location of the imageset config file containing the list of additional images that were mirrored.
    - Set `operator_content_type` variable to `false` in the `content-mirror.yml` variable file (or remove it).
 There is not need to create a catalogsource when dealing with OCP release images.
    - Update the `dir_bundle_location` variable in the `registry.yml` variable file to reflect the location of the additional image bundle created during the mirror step.
 Other variables that can be updated are `operator_local_repository` and `registry_host_fqdn` if necessary.
-Edit the variable file using any edit like the one below.
+Edit the variable file using any editor like done below using `vi`.
 ```bash
 vi ../vars/content-mirror.yml
 vi ../vars/registry.yml